fshowalter/franksmovielog.com-v1/content/reviews/good-times-1967.md

 slug: good-times-1967
 ---

-Sonny Bono was a hipster before hipsters.
+Sonny Bono was the original hipster.

 <!-- end -->